MarkusBordihn/BOs-Player-Companions/README.md

 ## Features

-- Persistent Player companions
+- Persistent Player companions with dedicated item to easy spawn and despawn.
-- Different player companion types like collector, follower, guard and healer
+- Different player companion types like collector, follower, guard, healer and supporter.
-- Different sub-types and colors
+- Different sub-types and colors.
-- Friendly fire (for all of your tamed companions)
+- Friendly fire (for all of your tamed companions).
-- Advanced control
+- Advanced control and experience level system.
-- Easy to spawn and de-spawn with corresponding player companion item.
-- Jade / Hwyla plugin
+- Jade / Hwyla plugin integration

 ## Player Companion Types